 - Ipsos also receives many praises for its generosity and thinking behind those prizes in its regular draws mentioned earlier.

 What really does it for me was the recent news-making $5000 college scholarship.
-If you have missed the boat (the offer ended sometime back), you can still count on some fabulous prizes (like reward points, iPads, other electronics or even cash) as these are mostly on an ongoing basis here at Ipsos.
+If you have missed the boat (the offer ended sometime back), you can still count on to get some fabulous prizes (like reward points, iPads, gift cards, other electronics or even cash) as these are mostly on an ongoing basis here at Ipsos.

 The Bottom Line